 Your primary care physician asks the Hospitalist to be in charge of your care while you are in the hospital, and may check on you or discuss your care with the Hospitalist during your hospital stay.
 When you are discharged, you will return to the care of your primary care doctor.

 Consultations from other physicians are necessary in some cases, and the Hospitalist can arrange for these as necessary.
-If you have already been seen by specialists at Indian River Medical Center or elsewhere, be sure to let us know so we can keep them informed about your hospital stay.
+If you have already been seen by specialists at Cleveland Clinic Indian River Hospital or elsewhere, be sure to let us know so we can keep them informed about your hospital stay.

 The Indian River Medical Center Hospitalists, and other staff at the hospital, can assist in finding a doctor for you to see after leaving the hospital.
 Records from your hospital stay can be sent to this physician.